Explain why do tornadoes rotate clockwise or counterclockwise?

 In detail, for those interested!

-Influence of local factors on the direction of rotation of tornadoes.
+Impact of the Coriolis force on the direction of rotation

 Did you know?